 T Series treadmills feature FlexSelect adjustable cushioning for maximum shock absorption each time your foot makes contact with the belt.
 You may have also noticed that T Series treadmills have a wider belt at 20″ than cheap treadmills.

 10 mph max speed is more than enough for most people, and the 10% max incline allows you to turn up the calorie-burning intensity of your workouts.
 Outside of the physical features, the NordicTrack computer offers a wide range of on-demand training options to keep you motivated, dedicated, and engaged.
 In today’s world, we need exciting forms of entertainment to stay engaged and consistent, and NordicTrack offers that.
 After all, your goal is to lose weight, and consistency is the key.

 The coolest part is the trainers who conduct the on-demand workouts can actually adjust your machine in real-time.
 The NordicTrack T 6.5Si includes a 1-year iFit membership, although, you don’t need to renew it.
-One of the major complaints by T Series owners is the cost of the iFit membership after year 1.
+One of the major complaints is the cost of the iFit membership after year one.
 Depending on how much you like it, you can easily decide to extend it or opt-out without diminishing the quality of your NordicTrack experience.

 The Bowflex T216 is another premium treadmill for home use that’s one fine piece of machinery.
 Compared to T Series treadmills, it does cost a good chunk more.
 Three advantages of the T216 are a larger running belt, a built-in automatic 3-speed fan, and a steeper max incline of 15%.
 Depending on your weight-loss workout plan, these features may be an essential part of your journey.